MelbourneDeveloper/Ledger.Net/README.md

 ```
 ## [Contribution](https://github.com/MelbourneDeveloper/Ledger.Net/blob/master/CONTRIBUTING.md)

+The community needs your help!
 Unit tests, integration tests, and bug fixes please!
 Check out the Issues section.

 ## Donate

-All Hardwarewallets.Net libraries are open source and free.
-Your donations will contribute to making sure that these libraries keep up with the latest hardwarewallet firmware, functions are implemented, and the quality is maintained.
+All my libraries are open source and free.
+Your donations will contribute to making sure that these libraries keep up with the latest firmware, functions are implemented, and the quality is maintained.

 | Coin           | Address |
 | -------------  |:-------------:|